BBBase-EHeresy-PPPub/PPPub/docs/scenarios/matched_play_guide.md

 ## SCENARIO 4 – LORDS OF BATTLE

-*After weeks of skirmishes and close encounters with the opposing side, it comes down to one final battle to determine which faction will emerge victorious.
-The more enemies a side can kill, the more it will spur them on to victory.*

 **SCENARIO OUTLINE**

 A pitched battle where victory goes to the player who causes the most carnage.